You may be used to everyone talking about budgeting with your monthly income and expenses.

 Here’s an example:

 I created this chart (i.e. Financial Statement) as an example.
-You’ll need to create your own with your respective assets and liabilities.

 You don’t just need a budget.
 You also need a financial statement.